JoWilks25/Typing-Focus-App/docs/reference/DOCUMENTATION_CHECKLIST.md

 # ✅ Documentation Checklist

-All essential documentation has been created for the Focus Writer project.
+All essential documentation has been created for the Draft Tree project.

 ## Required Files